 Rutgers President on Free Speech and Academic Freedom

-From time to time, people in and outside the Rutgers community have raised concerns regarding comments made by Rutgers faculty members, by students, and by speakers on our campuses who have been guests of student organizations.
-Some of the comments have been offensive to many people and have been inconsistent with the commitment Rutgers has to reasoned discussion and balanced points of view.
+From time to time, people in and outside the Rutgers community have raised concerns regarding comments and expressions made by Rutgers faculty members, by students, and by speakers on our campuses who have been guests of student organizations.
+Some of the comments, expressions, and displays have been offensive to many people and have been inconsistent with the commitment Rutgers has to reasoned discussion and balanced points of view.
 Such comments do not represent the position of the University, nor should they be construed as having been expressed on behalf of the University.